Planned fire ant treatment

 Don’t spread fire ants

-Be aware, restrictions apply to the movement of materials that could carry fire ants such as soil, mulch, animal manures, baled hay or straw, potted plants and turf.
-It is critical that we prevent fire ants from moving back into an area that has already been treated.
+Be aware, restrictions apply to the movement of materials that could carry fire ants such as soil, mulch, manures, baled hay or straw, potted plants and turf.
+It is critical that we prevent fire ants settling in an area that has already been treated.
 Visit our website at fireants.org.au for more information.